Robert O. Keohane Professor

 - B.A., University of Virginia 1993

+Wibbels, E., et al., editors.
 Research Frontiers in Comparative Politics: A Special Issue of Comparative Political Studies.
-Ed.
-E Wibbels, J Caporaso, S Wilkinson, and H Kitschelt.
-May 2008.
-(Edited Book)
+2008.

 Wibbels, E. Federalism and the Market.
 Cambridge University Press, 2005.

-Rueda, D, Wibbels, E, and Altamirano, M. "The Origins of Dualization."
-The Future of Democratic Capitalism.
+Rueda, D., et al. “The Origins of Dualization.”
+The Future of Democratic Capitalism, 2013.

+Wibbels, E., and J. Rodden.
+“Business Cycles and the Political Economy of Decentralized Finance: Lessons for Fiscal Federalism in the E.U.”
+Fiscal Policy Surveillance in Europe, edited by Deroose Wierts et al., 2006.

+Wibbels, E., and D. Christensen.
+“Labor Standards, Trade and the Evolution of Inequality.”
+International Studies Quarterly, Apr.
 2013.

-Wibbels, E, and Rodden, J. "Business Cycles and the Political Economy of Decentralized Finance: Lessons for Fiscal Federalism in the E.U."
-Fiscal Policy Surveillance in Europe.
-Ed.
-D Wierts, Flores, and Turrini.
-2006.

-Wibbels, E, and Christensen, D. "Labor Standards, Trade and the Evolution of Inequality."
-International Studies Quarterly (April 2013).

-Wibbels, E. "A Federal Bailout for the States."
-San Diego Tribune, Detroit Free Press, Raleigh News and Observer (January 2009).
+Wibbels, E. “A Federal Bailout for the States.”
+San Diego Tribune, Detroit Free Press, Raleigh News and Observer, Jan.
+2009.

-Wibbels, E. "The Geography of Peace and Violence in Iraq."
-The News and Observer (August 2008).
+Wibbels, E. “The Geography of Peace and Violence in Iraq.”
+The News and Observer, Aug.
+2008.

 The Delivery and Spatial Distribution of Development Projects: Evidence from a USAID Governance Project in Ghana awarded by College of William and Mary (Principal Investigator).
 2015 to 2017

-Illicit Financial Flows Rapid Assessment Tool awarded by World Bank (Principal Investigator).
+Illicit Financial Flows Rapid Assessment Tool awarded by (Principal Investigator).
 2017

-RTI University Scholar Program awarded by Research Triangle Institute International (Principal Investigator).
+RTI University Scholar Program awarded by (Principal Investigator).
 2015 to 2016

 Doctoral Dissertation Research Improvement Grant: The Political Economy of Educational Inequality awarded by National Science Foundation (Principal Investigator).
 2014 to 2015